dmbarbour/wikilon/docs/AwelonLang.md

         X; Y; Z == X [Y;Z] k == X [Y [Z] k] k

 This projection flattens the nesting, enabling greater focus on expression of program logic.
-The word `k` should bind continuation `[Y;Z]` to the result of computing `X` in context of the implicit stack.
-The `X;Y;Z` program corresponds roughly to Haskell's `X >=> (Y >=> Z)`.
-We'll additionally need a pure `[Result] return` operation.
-To simplify data plumbing, we can layer this projection above named locals, such that `Z` can bind let variables assigned at `X` or `Y`.
+The `k` combinator should bind continuation `[Y;Z]` to the result of computing `X`.
+The `X;Y;Z` program then corresponds roughly to Haskell's `X >=> (Y >=> Z)` where `(>=>)` is left-to-right Kleisli composition.
+To complete our monad, we need a pure `return` combinator, with `return` and `k` carefully defined such that `[R] return [Y] k` evaluates directly to `[R] Y`.
+This projection can be layered conveniently above named locals for lightweight data plumbing, allowing `Z` access to variables bound in `X` or `Y`.

-Of course, this supports only one monad.
-I recommend the *operational* monad, which is generic, extensible, and composable based on the operation type.
-See [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov for details and motivations.
+Of course, this notation conveniently supports only one monad.
+I would recommend some variant on the *operational* monad, which is generic, extensible, and composable based on the operation type.
+For details and motivations, see [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov.

 ## Labeled Data and Records